jchristn/DatabaseWrapper/README.md

 ### Sqlite

-- Sqlite seems to work well with .NET Core, but has image format exception issues with .NET Framework 4.6.1.
-If anyone has a fix for this, please submit a PR!
+- Sqlite has only shown to work well with .NET Core and not .NET Framework.
+If you have a solution for making it work more reliably with .NET Framework, please let me know.

 ## Version history